 The future wife and I spent the past few days in the bustling metropolis of Boise, Idaho.
 We visited with grandparents, caught some early bird specials (unfortunately Perkins was one of said early bird specials), attended an Idaho Steelheads game and walked around Hyde Park, Boise State and the downtown area.
 All you need to know about big happenings in Boise is that they usually revolve around the P.F.
 Changs.

-A bulleted list on what bothers me about this link:
+A bulleted list on what bothers me about this video:

 - A clown can be sexually arousing.